adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

 Installing ``Symfony2``
 ~~~~~~~~~~~~~~~~~~~~~~~

 We are going to use the standard edition of Symfony2.
-Those steps download and extract the files into the current directory.
+The following steps will download and extract the files into the current directory.

 .. code-block:: bash